8BallAhmed/Auth_Server/README.md

-# Authentication Server
+# Authentication / Authorization Server

-This is a token based Authentication Server that uses a simple token with an expiration date to validate a user's identity.
+This is a token based Authentication / Authorization Server that uses a simple token with an expiration date to validate a user's identity.
 There are 3 endpoints: Register, Login, and Validate.
 Register and Login are self-explanatory.
 Validate is used to check if a token is valid, and is used when a user is executing an operation on the front-end.

 ## Installation